jonnonz1/nz-statute-book/acts/public/1999/personal-property-securities-act-1999.md

 ### 170A Correction of errors or omissions
 The Registrar may, with the consent of the secured party, correct any clerical error or omission made by the Registrar in a registration.

+### 170B Registrar must remove registration for failure to pay prescribed fee
+(1) This section applies if—
+  (a) a person has registered a financing statement or financing change statement but has failed to pay a prescribed fee in relation to the registration in accordance with the regulations; and
+  (b) the Registrar has given the person a notice requiring them to pay the prescribed fee within 10 working days of the date on which the notice is given; and
+  (c) the person has failed to pay the prescribed fee within that 10-working-day period.
+(2) The Registrar must remove data from the register in respect of the registration.
+(3) If the Registrar acts under subsection (2),—
+  (a) the financing statement or financing change statement must be treated as if it had not been registered; and (b) the registration must be treated as having not come into force.

 **Searches of register**